domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 ## Anthropic Principle

 The universe had to be such as to allow for observers to evolve within it.
 A universe without conscious observers would be logically inconsistent.
-No suprise that the universe is "improbably" tuned for life.
+No surprise that the universe is "improbably" tuned for life.

 ## Apriorism